netarc/c-arel/README.md

 ## A Gentle Introduction

-Generating a query with ARel is simple.
+Generating a query with Arel is simple.
 For example, in order to produce

     SELECT * FROM users